jssql1234/docs-sqlacc/docs/usage/stock/stock-report.md

 ## Print Stock Analysis By Document

-- Print Stock Analysis By Document can be used to see your stock movement quantity for each document type like Invoice, Cash sales, purchase invoice etc.
+- Print Stock Analysis By Document can be used to view your stock movement quantity for each document type like Invoice, Cash sales, Purchase Invoice, etc.

 ### How to Print Stock Analysis By Document